Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Control experiment: Reparameterized models for individual language pairs

 \section{Control experiment: Reparameterized models for individual language pairs}

 Here we reparameterize the TED models for individual language pairs from \citet{salesky-etal-2021-robust} according to our findings in \autoref{sec:deep-wide-capacity}, shifting encoder--decoder layer depth from $6{-}6$ to $12{-}3$ and feed-forward width from $1024$ to $2048$, while maintaining approximately the same number of parameters (55.3M vs. 56.9M).
-We see that this parameterization is not optimal for the individual language pairs with less data, or the individual language pair with similar data, suggesting it is most appropriate due to the multilinguality of the task.
+We see that this reparameterization is not optimal for individual language pairs with less data, or the individual de-en language pair with a similar amounts of data to TED-7.